 I guess I should have written that TFO knew the US market.
 There are more than a few Japanese rods rated for line no stronger than 3 lb (and Japanese 3 lb line breaks at 3 lb).
 Most are designed for fishing in areas.
 "Areas" are private, pay-to-fish lakes that are heavily stocked and heavily pressured.
 Small lures and extremely thin lines work better for heavily pressured fish.
 To protect thin lines, the rods have to be soft.
 Because there is no current to fight and there are no snags to keep the fish away from, there is no need for heavy lines or stiff rods.

 For anglers who are interested in following Joe Robinson's approach to spin fishing and learning Erne St. Clair's "snap casts," and who want to fish with a rod actually designed for the 3 lb line that St. Clair and Robinson both recommended, JDM Area spinning rods are the way to go.
-That is, if you do not want to make your own from a fly rod blank or try to find a custom rod builder to make one for you.
+Perhaps the only way to go if you don't want to make your own from a fly rod blank or try to find a custom rod builder to make one for you.
 If you want an off-the-shelf rod, I think a JDM Area trout rod is only way to get a rod specifically designed for fishing 3 lb line and 1/16 oz lures.

 Areas are quite popular in Japan.
 Area rods are quite popular, too.
 You could spend up to $800 for an Area spinning rod (and I could get you one of those rods if you wish).